Conversations

-"My mum was lying on the floor, gun pointed at her"
+Lee Lawrence: ‘I saw my mum on the floor, gun pointed to her’

 Join the conversation

-At the age of eleven, Lee witnessed his mother Dorothy ‘Cherry’ Groce unlawfully shot by police, sparking the 1985 Brixton uprising, and leaving Cherry with physical injuries and disabilities which eventually lead to her death in 2011.
+At the age of 11, Lee witnessed police shoot his mother Dorothy ‘Cherry’ Groce, sparking the 1985 Brixton uprising, and leaving Cherry with physical injuries and disabilities which eventually lead to her death in 2011.
 After his mother’s passing, Lee dedicated his time to pursuing justice.
 In 2014, an inquest began into his mother’s death, and eventually Lee and his family received a full public apology and accountability by the Metropolitan Police.

 René Carayol discusses Lee’s journey and the barriers he has faced to receiving justice.